ezell38/CAD_Zell/README.md

 ### Reflection

 The one thing that can be tricky in this assignment is setting the dimensions.
 You need to make sure you set the dimensions over the construction line you created so the wheel has the right dimensions.
+If the dimensions are set just on one side then reflected the wheel will be much larger then the assignment needs it to be.

 ## Final Assembly